 Dr. Todd Rosendahl is a leading expert on LGBTQ youth topics in the South.
 Growing up on a farm in rural Iowa, Todd has dedicated his professional career to creating safer and more welcoming schools and communities for LGBTQ youth by engaging with youth-serving organizations, governmental agencies, and K-12 schools across North Carolina.
 Through his previous work with Equality North Carolina and Time Out Youth Center, he has supported school districts and organizations on policy writing and implementation, trained thousands of youth-serving staff members, developed youth leadership programming for middle/high school students, and organized and ran the annual Carolina Conference on Queer Youth in Charlotte.
 He was appointed by Governor Roy Cooper to the North Carolina Youth Advisory Council in January 2018.
 Todd regularly presents at regional and national conferences and holds a Bachelor’s degree from the University of Iowa and a Master's degree and PhD from Florida State University.

-Suneil Sanzgiri is an artist, filmmaker and video journalist whose work is deeply informed by movement building, grassroots organizing, and understanding how systems of oppression are intertwined with forms of power through media.
+Suneil Sanzgiri is an artist, filmmaker and video journalist whose work is deeply informed by movement building, grassroots organizing, and understanding how systems of oppression are reinforced and informed by trauma and memory.
 He joins us after working as a Producer for the popular online news outlet NowThis, creating videos at the intersection of culture and politics with a focus on mass incarceration, police brutality, grassroots organizing, and protest movements.
 Suneil studied at the Massachusetts Institute of Technology in the Art, Culture and Technology program and in Baltimore at the Maryland Institute College of Art.
 As a video journalist, Suneil focuses on how narrative and storytelling can help make lasting change by creating powerful and passionate videos that resonate with audiences in the hopes of mobilizing them to take action.
 Suneil is excited to work with Point Source Youth to intimately explore the multifaceted experiences of homeless youth through all their challenges and successes.